seotesting-com/gsc-mcp-server/README.md

 ```
 If you’ve never used the command line before, don’t worry!
 Just follow the instructions step by step, and you'll be good to go.

-That’s all you need—let’s get started! 🚀
+That’s all you need— let’s get started! 🚀
 ---

-# 🎯 Part 1 - Generate a JSON Credentials File for Google Cloud Console
+# 🎯 Part 1 - Generate a JSON Credentials File

 Follow these steps to create and download a **service account JSON key** from Google Cloud Console.
+If you already have a JSON credentials file, you can skip this part.

 ## 📌 1.
 Go to Google Cloud Console